fluent/fluent-bit-docs/output/http.md

 ### Configuration File

-In your main configuration file append the following _Input_ & _Output_ sections:
+In your main configuration file, append the following _Input_ & _Output_ sections:

 ```python
 [INPUT]